-The MSc Epidemiology and Biostatistics is completed in a minimum of one year and a maximum of two years.
-An extension for an additional academic year may be considered, if the student applies for extension of the study period through an application to the APC of the SHSPH.
-The extension also requires approval from the Dean.
+The MSc (Epidemiology) Epidemiology and Biostatistics can be completed in a minimum of one year and a maximum of two years.
+An extension for an additional academic year may be considered, if the student applies for extension of the study period through an application to the TLC (Teaching and Learning Committee) of the SHSPH.
+The extension also requires approval from the Dean of the Faculty.